 During its contract period, a bond can be subject to price changes on the financial market that depend primarily on changes in interest rate levels and expectations about the certainty of return payment at the end.
 Stocks do not have a repayment date and are much more sensitive to fluctuations, for their value results from the expectations regarding their entire future incomes and with the primary objective of increasing wealth.
 This income is subject to a great variety of influences from nature, society, politics and international economic development.
 This implies that stock prices can also fall when insolvency of the company in question seems to be totally improbable.
 However, since most stock corporations in the leading industrial countries and emerging markets have rising profits, their stocks rise significantly over time on average, short-term fluctuations notwithstanding.

 Actually, virtually anything that is traded on markets and lets one hope that prices will rise because it is becoming scarce can be an object of investment: all other raw materials in addition to gold, agricultural land and forests, objects of art, old-timers, old wines and liqueurs, and currencies (even cryptocurrencies).
-However, this can hardly be recommended for those who want to invest their financial resources somewhat safely, with average returns, because the markets for such objects are far too complicated.
+However, this can hardly be recommended for those who want to organize their money investment somewhat safely, with average returns, because the markets for such objects are far too complicated.

 Why Is It Unwise to Put All Your Eggs in One Basket?